Please note that the rules for 2023 have changed from previous years. Please read all rules carefully.

 - An “in the field” deployment established according to defined operating plans/principles previously determined and exercised as an ARES operation in support of a Served Agency

 Any station established in a temporary location that does not normally have a radio and antenna installed.
 Such stations must be located in places that are not regular station locations and must not use facilities installed for permanent station use.
 Commercial electric may be used by a PORTABLE station, if available however bonus points are awarded for non-commercial power operation.

 A station that operates from non-permanent locations in two or more counties.
 A rover may operate stationary or in motion.
 A rover must be a single vehicle that transports all equipment, antenna and power for the station.
 A rover vehicle may transport only one operation using a single call sign, however rover may operate more than on transceiver.
 Rovers must sign “rover” on Phone and /R on CW and digital modes after their call sign.
 Rovers may be worked or work other stations once per band + mode per county the rover travels through.
 For example, a rover in Summit County worked on 2m and 6m FM Voice may again be worked on 2m and 6m FM Voice when it moves to Medina County.

-The exchange must include your station callsign and your county with rovers reporting the county they are presently operating from.
-Non-Ohio stations send their state and county.
-Entry categories of EOC must include that the station is an EOC.
+The exchange must include your station callsign, your county, and location identifier.
+The location identifier is your six-character maidenhead grid square or the phrase “QTH” noting you’re operating from your home station.
+Rovers must report the county and grid square from which they are presently operating.
+Non-Ohio stations send their state, county, and location identifier.
+Entry categories of EOC must include that the station is an EOC by appending “E” or “EOC” to the exchange.
 Ohio ARES Officials (see rule 7.1) operating in the contest should identify themselves as part of the exchange for the other party’s bonus points.

 Stations are encouraged to announce the station details if you wish so that other stations can judge the performance of their equipment.
 This is NOT a part of the required exchange.